vicky-playground/bfgs-perturbation/readme.md

 ‼️ If the new generated end point is too close to original end point, then generate a new point until it's not too close. <br />
 ‼️ Min value of the loss function with perturbation VS Min value of the loss function w/o perturbaion <br /> ‼️ Max. evaluations: 300,000  <br />
-‼️ Check if all the solutions generated in each evaluation is in the right search space.
+‼️ Check if all the solutions generated in each evaluation are in the right search space.

 ## Current Result (Jan.
 2023)